ostash-group/BGCViz/docs/Quick_start.md

 # Step 1.
 Getting the input files

 A detailed description of every possible input file is [here](Input_files_options.md).
 In short, prior to use, antismash, prism, sempi and ARTS results should be downloaded.
-The only SEMPI  (.db -> .csv) and antismash (json -> csv, if using web version) transformations of input data are required.
-They can be made with a help of scripts in /scripts folder, or they can be constructed manually.
-The example data is in the /example_data directory.
-In this guide, we will be using prism.json, antismash.csv, sempi.csv files.
+And if, downloaded correct formats, they can be used right away.

 # Step 2.
 Uploading input files

 The upload of the files is pretty straightforward - use the properly named file upload section.
 Prior to upload, no UI toggles and elements are shown.

-#### Note: You can use example data from S.coelicolor, pressing the button below the input field
+### Note: You can use example data from S.coelicolor, pressing the button on "Use Example data" box

-After the upload of the first input (antismash.csv)(**make sure the checkbox is ticked!**):
+After the upload of the first input:

 ![anti_upload](/images/anti_upload.png)